 - Play a key role in ensuring that the school takes action to support any student who may be at risk. - With the Principal, make sure that all employees, both teaching and non-teaching, are aware of their responsibilities in relation to safeguarding and child protection. - Have appropriate training in addition to the basic training that all other employees receive.
-This includes attending ISP Designated Safeguarding Lead training at least every

-- two years and actively participating in their DSL Regional Networking meetings to ensure they stay updated on safeguarding issues. - Collate and keep accurate and confidential records of any concerns about children, this should include ensuring robust action plans are implemented at the earliest opportunity which are captured in writing and are reviewed regularly. - Have a clear understanding of the local expectations around safeguarding, who to contact, what agencies exist and how to contact them. - Ensure that the entire school community knows who the DSL/ DSL Team is in their setting. - Be familiar with local regulations, procedures and agencies who can offer support for safeguarding matters.
+This includes completing ISP Designated Safeguarding Lead training at least every two years and actively participating in their DSL Regional Networking meetings to ensure they stay updated on safeguarding issues. - Collate and keep accurate and confidential records of any concerns about children, this should include ensuring robust action plans are implemented at the earliest opportunity which are captured in writing and are reviewed regularly. - Take a lead role in reviewing the filtering and monitoring of schools' online access. - Have a clear understanding of the local expectations around safeguarding, who to contact, what agencies exist and how to contact them. - Ensure that the entire school community knows who the DSL/ DSL Team is in their setting. - Be familiar with local regulations, procedures and agencies who can offer support for safeguarding matters.